 Finally, the spacing of the LED Diodes is very important.
 Since so much power is coming into the LED and the result is 30% light/ 70% heat (by the way, a traditional bulb has 5% light to 95% heat), in an ideal world a manufacturer would space out the LED Diodes on the board so there are more thermal pathways for heat to escape.
 If you put lots of LED diodes clustered together, you are creating a massive amount of heat in a small area.
 Not good for longevity!

-Thermal management is such an important aspect to LED lighting that you must know what to look for and how to compare products.
+Thermal management is such an important aspect of LED lighting that you must know what to look for and how to compare products.
 It is not easy to do this type of research for every product you are looking at.
 That is why you need to partner with qualified companies who understand this issue and have the experience to help you navigate the market.